 Why Does Corn Appear On Cat Food Ingredient Lists?

-You might have noticed that corn is often listed as an ingredients in your feline’s regular food.
+You might have noticed that corn is often listed as an ingredient in your feline’s regular food.

 Unfortunately, commercial cat foods aren’t packed with corn because of any health reasons or nutritional benefits; it’s just a cheap grain that’s used as filler in the food.